This clean eating corn salad makes a wonderful side dish or even a fabulous main meal for lunch!

 I’ve always loved buying this salad at Whole Foods.
 It’s so fresh and bursting with flavor.
 But it’s such a simple salad, I just couldn’t see why I couldn’t make it at home for half the price.
 I mean lets face it.
-Whole Foods isn’t nicknamed “Whole Paycheck” for nothing (although I hear that’s about to change).
+Whole Foods isn’t nicknamed “Whole Paycheck” for nothing.

 YOU MIGHT ALSO ENJOY THESE CLEAN EATING RECIPES:

 This clean eating corn salad is fresh, crunchy and full of good-for-you veggies.
 Make it for dinner tonight or lunch tomorrow!